jakehildreth/CodeMash26/Slides.md

 ![bg right:41% 100%](images/Confidential.jpg)
 # Confidentiality
-### Ensures a message is only readable by its intended recipient.
+Ensures a message is only readable by its intended recipient

 ---

 ![bg left:60%](images/Integra.jpg)
 # Integrity
-### Ensures a message has not been tampered with or changed.
+Ensures a message has not been tampered with or changed

 ---

 ![bg right:42%](images/Bart.jpg)
 # Non-Repudiation
-### Ensures an author cannot refute authorship of a message.
+Ensures an author cannot refute authorship of a message

 ---

 ![bg left:40% 110%](images/Popeye.jpg)
 # Authentication
-### Provides proof an author of a message is who they claim.
+Provides proof an author of a message is who they claim

 ---
 <!-- _class: lead -->